GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 @fig:active_ssl:results:n_points_cluster plots the number of points remaining after the filtering process.
 Blue lines correspond to using the naive averaging strategy to aggregate the maps and orange lines relate to the use of the neural network.
-Also, dashed plots allow to differentiate which #doa spectra have been employed from the start.
+Also, dashed plots allow differentiation of which #doa spectra have been employed from the start.
 This shows that the inferred likelihood map should be as sparse as possible with peak values approaching 1.
 Those properties allow for better separability and fewer points being fed into the clustering algorithm.